moby/moby/docs/articles/registry_mirror.md

 # Run a local registry mirror

-The orginal content was deprecated.
+The original content was deprecated.
 [An archived version](https://docs.docker.com/v1.6/articles/registry_mirror) is available in the 1.7 documentation.
 For information about configuring mirrors with the latest Docker Registry version, please file a support request with [the Distribution